Château Coupe Roses, Minervois

 In 2008, Françoise and Pascal purchased six hectares of vineyards in Petit Causse that are part of the Minervois cru of La Livinière.
 These vines are high on the southern side of the Cesse Canyon, a rugged watershed that begins on the other side of Minerve and winds its way deep into the Black Mountain.
 The largest of these parcels grow a short distance from the edge of the canyon (where, if insanity took hold, one could leap into the abyss and dive hundreds of feet to end the grip).

 That acquisition took their vineyard holdings to 40 hectares (nearly 100 acres).
 Save for the six hectares in Le Causse, all of their vineyards are a hodgepodge of small parcels planted around La Caunette, and these vineyards constitute the heart and soul of Coupe Roses.
 The winery itself is a large nondescript building on one side of the village, while the "château" is an old automobile service station that Françoise's father operated decades ago on the other side of the village.
 For years, it housed the office and the old garage was insulated to store the bottled wine.
 It used to be that the sum total of high-tech wizardry that they had was limited to their grape press and their narrow gauge Lamborghini tractor.
 In 2009-10, the old garage was completely revamped.
 Now there's a tasting room and a nice new bottling line.

 A cool bit of trivia is that since 1991 a friend and colleague of Françoise and Pascal, one François Serre, has been the consulting enologist at Coupe Roses.
 For an even longer period, Serre has been the consulting enologist at Château Rayas in Châteauneuf-du-Pape.

 - Champ du Roy blanc: A hugely aromatic, dry blend of Grenache Blanc and Muscat (roughly 30% and the variety is Petits Grains).
-Yearly average production is 800 cases.
+Yearly production averages 1,000 cases.